 - Work in close partnership with parents/carers, outside agencies and the children

 The DSP is for children who have an Education, Health and Care plan (EHCP), which details their primary need as speech, language and communication.
+We also have children with hearing impairment with speech, language and communication needs.
 Included in the selection criteria are children with:

 - phonological difficulties

 - expressive language difficulties

 - children will need speech and language therapist support at least 7 times per term, this must be specified in their EHCP

 - hearing impairment with associated speech, language and communication difficulties

 The DSP is unable to cater for children with complex physical and medical difficulties.
 We are also unable to cater for children with SEMH needs and complex ASD needs due to the children currently attending the DSP are vulnerable therefore children with significant behavioural needs will increase their anxieties further.
 Children given a place in the DSP are primarily from Leicester and Leicestershire.

 The DSP caters for up to 20 children across KS1 and KS2.
 All of these children have an Education, Health and Care Plan, detailing a primary need of speech, language and communication or hearing impairment with associated speech, language and communication needs.
 The DSP environment has 2 teaching classrooms (Base 1 and Base 2) and a speech and language therapy pod.